RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 ## What should I do to recover an old backup of my wallet?

-Backup wallet.dat.
+1. Backup wallet.dat.

-Look for the %appdata%\\Roaming\\GridcoinResearch\\walletbackups folder.
+2. Look for the walletbackups folder.

-Find the most recent backup.
+3. Find the most recent backup.

-Shutdown the wallet
+4. Shutdown the wallet

-Copy it to the %appdata%\\Roaming\\GridcoinResearch directory and rename it wallet.dat.
+5. Copy it to the the data directory and rename it to wallet.dat.

-Restart the wallet.
+6. Restart the wallet.

-If you have no backup you will have to do the -salvagewallet as starting option.
+If it still doesn't start you can try using the -salvagewallet flag.

 # Sync